yangshun/create-ts-fast/packages/create-ts-fast/templates/universal/README.md

 - `npm test`: Single test run using Vitest
 - `npm run test:watch`: Watch mode.
 Runs all test suites and reruns them when there are changes
 - `npm run build`: Compiles `src` into JavaScript and TypeScript definitions into `dist` directory
-- `npm run ci`: Run typechecks + run tests + build.
-Suitable for running locally when developing and in CI environments
+- `npm run verify`: Run typechecks + run tests + build.
+Suitable when developing and in CI environments to ensure all checks are valid
 - `npm run clean`: Deletes the `dist` directory